-Any time 55 dB LAeq(15 mins)
+55 dB LAeq(15 mins) Any time

-11:00pm to 7:00am 75 dBA L{max}
+75 dBA Lmax 11:00pm to 7:00am

 Except that these noise limits must not apply to fixed plant that is used solely for emergency purposes.
 Examples of such equipment are standby generator sets that are used to supply electricity only at times of electricity supply failure or for plant used during life threatening situations such as smoke fans or sprinkler pumps.
 This fixed plant is exempt from the noise limits provided that it: